ItalyStrap/empress/README.md

 [![License](https://img.shields.io/packagist/l/italystrap/empress.svg)](https://packagist.org/packages/italystrap/empress)
 ![PHP from Packagist](https://img.shields.io/packagist/php-v/italystrap/empress)

-Auryn Injector Resolver for PHP applications the OOP way
+Config driven for [Auryn Injector](https://github.com/rdlowrey/auryn) the OOP way

+In this library it is also included a bridge for the [Auryn\Injector](https://github.com/rdlowrey/auryn) and [ProxyManager](https://github.com/Ocramius/ProxyManager) for lazily initializes a "real" instance of the proxied class.

 ## Table Of Contents